 original wiring, the yellow wire from the triple is the

 and the white wire from the pair is the

 sensor_pin.
 You need to

 configure these pins according to your wiring.
-For example:
+Most BL-Touch devices

 If the BL-Touch will be used to home the Z axis then set